lucidsolns/terraform-proxmox-flatcar-vm/examples/podman/README.md

 # Podman example

 This example uses podman to run a container.
-The nginx container is used as a sample via Quadlet configuration file.
+The nginx container is used as a sample via a Quadlet configuration file.

 Flatcar Linux supports podman via a sysext.
 All that is required to provide the sysext is to list in the file `/etc/flatcar/enabled-sysext.conf`.
 Flatcar Linux will